 We do our best to make sure the dog will fit in their new home and all parties will benefit from the relationship.
 We do require a foster period before adoptions are final, and ask that the dog be returned to CWAC if the dog can no longer stay with the adopters.

-In this program, we partner with the Utah State Prison Women’s Correctional Facility.
-After the female inmates go through training with our staff, our dogs move into the prison and are trained in basic obedience tasks by the female inmates.
+In this program, we partner with the Utah State Prison Women’s Correctional Facility, Warm Springs Correctional Center in Nevada and Idaho State Correctional Institution.
+After the inmates go through training with our staff, our dogs move into the prison and are trained in basic obedience tasks by the inmates.
 This is great for the dogs, who receive round the clock attention and training.
 The inmates benefit from this positive interaction and are able to give back to the community.
 Once the dogs have completed their training, they are placed with a veteran.